anttilankinen/portable-force-rig/README.md

 # Portable Force Rig
-A portable force rig project to measure the bite force of varying sizes of leaf-cutter ants
+A portable force rig to measure the bite force of varying sizes of leaf-cutter ants